CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference-Manual/I-commands.md

 Obtain the software release bundle from the {{<exlink url="https://cumulusnetworks.com/downloads/#product=NetQ" text="Cumulus Downloads">}} page or {{<exlink url="http://support.mellanox.com/s/" text="My Mellanox support">}} page.

-Obtain the config-key from the email sent to your NetQ administrator titled *A new site has been added to your Cumulus NetQ account*.
+Obtain the config-key from the email sent to your NetQ administrator titled <!-- vale off -->*A new site has been added to your Cumulus NetQ account*.<!-- vale on -->

 ### Syntax